smartschat/cort/README.md

 ## Error Analysis

-With __crtk__, you can analyze recall and precision errors of your coreference resolution systems just with a few lines in python.
+With __cort__, you can analyze recall and precision errors of your coreference resolution systems just with a few lines in python.
 Let us go through an example.

-So far, __crtk__ only supports data in [the format from the CoNLL shared tasks on coreference resolution](http://conll.cemantix.org/2012/data.html).
+So far, __cort__ only supports data in [the format from the CoNLL shared tasks on coreference resolution](http://conll.cemantix.org/2012/data.html).
 Let us assume that you have some data in this format: all documents with reference annotations are in the file `reference.data`, while the system output is in the